niteshpatare/htddm/content/pages/home.md

 ---
 template: HomePage
-slug: ''
+slug: ""
 title: How To DO Digital Marketing
 featuredImage: https://ucarecdn.com/0b813136-0bbe-4b67-9e92-ef25ca94dad7/
-subtitle: '### Build your brand on online business space!'
+subtitle: "### Build your brand on online business space!"
 section1: >-
   # Discover What All The Buzz Is About!